Wizard-32/Toric-Varieties/README.md

 # Toric-Varieties

+Here's a rough description of the content of the files.

 # blowup
 Contains the code that takes the Newton Polygon and constructs the resolution, with the intersection numbers of all boundary divisors.